MacKenzie Falls (Migunang wirab) Revitalisation

 Parks Victoria, Gunditj Mirring Traditional Owners Aboriginal Corporation, Eastern Maar Aboriginal Corporation, and Barengi Gadjin Land Council Aboriginal Corporation will work in partnership to design and implement this project.

-Parks Victoria is also hosting a Gariwerd Tourism Infrastructure Reference Group that includes local governments, Grampians Tourism, Department of Environment, Land, Water and Planning, and the Tourism, Events and Visitor Economy and Regional Development Victoria branches of the Department of Jobs, Skills, Industry and Regions.
+Parks Victoria is also hosting a Gariwerd Tourism Infrastructure Reference Group that includes local governments, Grampians Tourism, Department of Energy, Environment and Climate Action, and the Tourism, Events and Visitor Economy and Regional Development Victoria branches of the Department of Jobs, Skills, Industry and Regions.
 The role of this group is to provide inputs and feedback on the plans throughout the process.

 The Grampians Advisory Group was heavily involved in the development of the 2017 Concept Plan for the site and informed the initial plans for this project.
 We will continue work with them throughout this process.